informatics-isi-edu/facebase-docs/docs/_docs/using/discovering-data.md

 ## Beginning your search

 You may begin your search with the [BROWSE ALL DATASETS link from the homepage](https://www.facebase.org/chaise/recordset/#1/isa:dataset).
 You can also start with a narrowed search by species.
-These are available in the top navigation menu.
+These are available in the top navigation menu under **DATA**.

 ![FaceBase Data menu]({{ "/assets/img/data-menu.png" | relative_url }})